 The Maluku Islands (or Moluccas) are also commonly referred to as the Spice Islands.
-They encompass many islands, estimated at over 1,000, of which the better known are Ternate, Halamahera, Misool, Ambon, the Banda Islands and Wetar.
+They encompass many islands, estimated at over 1,000, of which the better known are Halamahera, Ambon, and the Banda Islands.

 How do I get there?